sonvc94/mc/README.md

 ## Usage

-1. implement TransactionCore or modify TransactionImpl to integrate with Merchant System
+1. implement TransactionCore or modify FakeTransactionCoreImpl to integrate with Merchant System
 2. write adapter to convert confirm request to merchant request and merchant response to confirm response